-Both WAKEUP and SLEEP are the software command equivalents of using the START pin to control the device, as shown in Figure 46.
+Both WAKEUP and SLEEP are the software command equivalents of using the START pin to control the device; see Figure 44.

 If the START pin is held low, a WAKEUP command does not power up the device.
 When using the SLEEP command, $\overline{\text{CS}}$ must be held low for the duration of the power-down mode.